neondatabase/website/content/docs/storage-engine/architecture-overview.md

 title: Overview
 ---

-Neon architectural foundation is separation of storage and compute.
+Neon architecture based on separation of storage and compute and orchestrated by Neon Control Plane.
-Compute is regular Postgres and storage is a multi-tenant cloud native key value store of Postgres pages.
+Compute is regular Postgres and storage is a custom built multi-tenant key value store of Postgres pages built for the cloud.
-In addition to the low level storage and compute Neon Control Plane schedules compute in response to the demans of an app as well as manages storage nodes.
+Neon Control Plane manages all the cloud resources across storage and compute.

 ![Neon Architecture Diagram](/docs-images/neon_architecture.png)